bspence7337/BGPAutomation/README.md

 Download and install the Chrome Canary here: https://www.google.com/chrome/browser/canary.html

 Download the Chrome Driver here and unzip it's contents into this repository: https://chromedriver.storage.googleapis.com/index.html?path=2.40/

+Edit the settings.py file to point to your copy of Chrome Canary and Chrome Driver respectively.

 Create a virtualenv for in this directory: